 Now if the employee chooses 'Limit to my department' the calendar is still much reduced but this time shows more than we were when just limited to sites.

-This time we now choose 'Limit to my manager' - this may have a greater impact than the other options as you would expect, as usually there are more employees at a site or department level than at a manager level.
+If we choose 'Limit to my manager' - this may have a greater impact than the other options as you would expect, as usually there are more employees at a site or department level than at a manager level.

-Finally, we now select all three options so we are only showing those who share the same site, department and manager as the user - this has the most dramatic impact though the actual impact will vary depending on your company structure.
+If we were to select all three options so we are only showing those who share the same site, department and manager as the user - this has the most dramatic impact though the actual impact will vary depending on your company structure.
 In this example there are now only one employee time off or training records shown

 Anonymisation of colour-coding